ShannaBadhesha/Final_project/README.md

          col=colors)
 ```
 ![png](Graphs/graph_13.png)
+Heatmap of the distance matrix grouping together some of the radiation and non-radiation treatments.

 ### Principal component plot of the samples
 Related to the distance matrix is the PCA plot, which shows the samples in the 2D plane spanned by their first two principal components.
 This type of plot is useful for visualizing the overall effect of experimental covariates and batch effects.